pingcap/docs-tidb-operator/en/upgrade-tidb-operator.md

             ```

         This document takes TiDB v1.3.0-beta.1 as an example.
 You can replace `${operator_version}` with the specific version you want to upgrade to.

+        > **Note:**
+        >
+        > If upgrading Operator to V1.3.0 or later for the first time, you can't use `replace`  command to upgrade TidbNGMonitoring CRD due to TidbNGMonitoring CRD is new, you need to  create TidbNGMonitoring first.

     2. Download the `tidb-operator` chart package file.